OneTaste: History

-Orgasmic meditation
+"Orgasmic Meditation"

-OneTaste is centered around orgasmic meditation (OM), an activity in which a clothed and usually male "stroker" stimulates a female "strokee" by softly fingering the upper-left section of her clitoris for a timed 15 minutes.
+OneTaste marketed educational events (including "seminars, classes, lectures and discussion groups") centered on "orgasmic meditation" (OM).
+In these events, a clothed and usually male "stroker" stimulates a female "strokee" by softly fingering the upper-left section of her clitoris for a timed 15 minutes.
 Prior to physical contact, the stroker describes the appearance of the strokee's vulva to her and puts on a lubricated glove.
-OneTaste also facilitated "male OMing", which involves a woman performing a 15-minute handjob on a man.